iayushhb/SAA-C03/README.md

 -   Snapshots only capture data that has been written to your Amazon EBS volume, which might exclude any data that has been locally cached by your application or OS.
 For a consistent snapshot, it is recommended you stop the instance and take a snap.
 -   If you take a snapshot of an encrypted EBS volume, the snapshot will be encrypted automatically.
 -   You can share snapshots, but only in the region in which they were created.
 To share to other regions, you will need to copy them to the destination region first.

-#### EBS Details :

--   Your EBS volumes will always be in the same AZ as the EC2 instance to which it is attached.
--   You can resize EBS volumes on the fly.
-You do not need to stop or restart the instance.
-However, you will need to extend the filesystem in the OS so the OS can see the resized volume.
--   You can change volume types on the fly (e.g., go from gp2 to io2).
-You do not need to stop or restart the instance.

 ### EBS Encryption -